AntizanaLLC/interpreter-app/PRIVACY.md

 - We do not collect your name, email, or any personal identifiers
 - We do not require account creation or login
-- We do not track you across apps or websites
+- We do not track you across apps or websites using data we collect

-- We do not use advertising or analytics SDKs in this app
+---

+## Advertising

+This app displays ads provided by **Google AdMob**.
+Google may use your device's advertising identifier (IDFA) and data about ads you have seen to show you relevant ads across apps and websites.
+This constitutes tracking as defined by Apple's App Tracking Transparency framework.

+You can limit ad tracking at any time via **Settings → Privacy & Security → Tracking** on your iPhone.

+For more information on how Google uses data: [policies.google.com/privacy](https://policies.google.com/privacy)

 ---